Pascoal98/LDTS-Xelda/xelda/src/main/resources/Intermediate-Report.md

 **Examples**:

-- **Movement** - The game character will move around whenever the following keys are pressed ( w-up, a-left, s-down, d-right).
+- **Movement** - The game character will move around whenever the following keys are pressed ( arrow-up, arrow-left, arrow-down, arrow-right).
 - **Getting coins** - When the character steps on coin, the number of coins is incremented.

 ### PLANNED FEATURES